-Usually pressure applied to the comb will stop the bleeding after several minutes.
+Usually, the pressure applied to the comb will stop the bleeding after several minutes.
 Using a small pad or tissue, pinch the damaged comb between your fingers firmly.
-You can also apply a styptic powder to slow down the bleeding.
+You can also apply styptic powder to slow down the bleeding.

 Some folks use baking powder or corn starch to do this.

-Another problem with mating that can occur is actually getting your chickens’ eggs fertilized!
+Another problem with a mating that can occur is actually getting your chickens’ eggs fertilized!

 One quick and simple solution is to trim away much of the ‘bum fluff’ so her cloaca is more accessible to the male.

-It doesn’t look particularly pretty and if she’s a show bird she won’t be on the stage anytime soon, but if you want baby chicks this is the easy way to go.
+It doesn’t look stunning, and if she’s a show bird, she won’t be on the stage anytime soon, but if you want baby chicks, this is the easy way to go.

 As you can see, the trials and tribulations of barnyard mating are similar to the problems we all had as teenagers….

-Generally, the whole process goes smoothly without any interference from a keeper, but every now and then an overly amorous rooster can damage hens quite badly.
-Usually it’s the younger roosters and due to inexperience on their part.
+Generally, the whole process goes smoothly without any interference from a keeper, but now and then, an overly amorous rooster can damage hens quite badly.
+Usually, it’s the younger roosters and due to inexperience on their part.